JMcKiern/vim-shoot/README.md

 ### Requirements

-- Vim compiled with python3 support (check this with `:echo has('python3')`
+- Vim compiled with python3 support (check this with `:echo has('python3')`)
-- Chrome or Firefox installed (a browser based on either of these should work)
+- Chrome or Firefox installed (a browser based on either of these should work too)

 ### Plugin Install